Otus-DevOps-2018-09/apas-iut_infra/README.md

 ## Homework N5

-The homework was devoted to the study of the Packer utility as a tool for creating images of virtual machines.
+This homework was devoted to the study of the Packer utility as a tool for creating images of virtual machines.
-We created two teplates for fast images creation: `packer/ubuntu16.json` and `packer/immutable.json`.
+We made two teplates for fast images creation: `packer/ubuntu16.json` and `packer/immutable.json`.
 First template is used to implement "Fry" apporoach while second demonstated the "Bake" method.
-First rename `variables.json.exapmle` to `variables.json` to use the Packer template.
-Then run the template
+To use them first rename `variables.json.exapmle` to `variables.json` and make the appropriate variables change.
+Then run the Packer tool like:
->packer build ubuntu16.json
+>packer build -var-file=variables.json ubuntu16.json
 or
->packer build immutable.json
+>packer build -var-file=variables.json immutable.json

-File `packer/create-reddit-vm.sh` includes the example of usage of Packer "bake" image to create running reddit application virtual machine.
+File `packer/config-scripts/create-reddit-vm.sh` includes the example of usage of previously prepared Packer "bake" image to create virtual machine running Reddit application.